robenkleene/repla-live-coding/repla-live-coding.md

 - **2017:** 22.3%
 - **2018:** 34.9%
 - **2019:** 50.7%
+<64;28;44M
 - According to [Stack Overflow Insights](https://insights.stackoverflow.com/)
 - Competes with text editors: [20-25 employees](https://changelog.com/podcast/277).

 ---

-## Repla
+# What is Repla?

+- A web rendering engine
+- Unix process management
+- A packaging system

+# What it isn't?

+- It is not an editor, generally tries to work along-side existing editors?

+---

 - Screenshot
 - Animated GIFs
 - Website renders

-## Me

-- Apple platforms, former designer, native apps, worked for WSJ, text editor expert, business focused

-## Goals

-- Use existing tools, Light Table, need to replace your text editor.
-Instantly you're competing with some of the most complicated software in existence.
-- Compatible with `git`

-## IDE

-- Don't put these features in an IDE
-- 23 people working on visual studio code

-## Technology

-- A web rendering engine
-- Unix process management (emphasis on standard input and standard output)
-- A packaging system
-- A tool that shapes itself to the problem

-## Target Audience

-- Image of that Slack poll
-- Developers work with an editor, a terminal, and a browser, replacing the browser.
-- Not as crazy as it sounds, an editor and a terminal do the same things, they both manage child processes.

 ## Use Cases